 - Cons: A Little Baggy

-Yet another tough little pair of shorts comes from the mountain masters at Marmot.
+Yet another tough little pair of hiking shorts comes from the mountain masters at Marmot.
 The Arch Rock short follows our trend of abrasion-resistant material that will hold up to constant motion in tough environments, and remain comfortable for the entire time.

 The breathable, UPF 50 protected shorts also come with a zippered thigh pocket and gusseted inseams for increased mobility.
 This particular short is also Bluesign approved, meaning that it is manufactured through sustainable textile manufacturing.